Bad reviews can spell disaster for your business.

 Report, report, report!

 If you suspect that you’ve received an overly defamatory or fake review that might damage your business, report it ASAP!
-While under investigation, we suggest that you respond to the review as if it were real.
+While under investigation, we suggest that you respond to the review as if it were a real review.
 This will let anyone who sees the review know that you tried to resolve the issue, and hopefully they will overlook it.

 Platform-specific directions for reporting reviews: